About the Bible

 What is the Bible?

-In the year 382, with the help of the Holy Spirit, the Catholic Church determined which books were the inspired word of God and did not contradict his teaching.
-Books like the Infancy Gospel of Thomas, which depicts Jesus as a child using his power to punish and hurt other children, were not included.
+In the year 382, with the help of the Holy Spirit, the Catholic Church determined which books were the inspired word of God and should be included in the Bible.
+Other books were not included because their authenticity could not be confirmed or they contradicted the teaching of God.
+For example, the Infancy Gospel of Thomas was excluded because it depicts Jesus as a child using his power to punish other children.

-The 73 books that were officially recognized in the year 382, are still in the Bible 1,600 years later.
+The 73 books that were officially recognized in the year 382, are still in the Catholic Bible 1,600 years later.
 Today, however, there are hundreds of English translations of the Bible.
-How are we to know which one to buy?
+Which Bible do I buy?
 To answer that question let’s consider two major points: scope and style.

 The Number of Books in the Bible (Scope)